stuartchaney/better_changelogs/README.md

-# BetterChangelogs
+# Better Changelogs

-TODO: Write a gem description
+Unify changelogs with each release of your gem

 ## Installation